jeffThompson/PhysicalComputing/Week02_LEDs/Code/02-InternalLED.md

 led.value = False      # turn it off
 ```

 If we were to run this, we'd see the LED come on then turn off immediately.
-To change the timing, we can use the Python `time` library (imported above) to pause our program between turning the LED on and turning it off:
+To change the timing, we can use the Python `time` library (imported in the beginning of this demo) to pause our program between turning the LED on and turning it off:

 ```python
 led.value = True       # turn on the LED